-In 1995, the Committee on Standards in Public Life defines seven principles which should underpin the action of all who servce the public in any way.
+In 1995, the Committee on Standards in Public Life defines seven principles, which should underpin the action of all who serve the public in any way.
 These are:

 - Selflessness Holders of public office should take decisions solely in terms of the public interest.
-They should not do so in order to gain financial or other material benefits for themselves, their family, or other friends. - Integrity Holders of public office should not place themselves under any financial or other obligation to outside individuals or organisations that might influence them in the performance of their official duties. - Objectivity In carrying out public business, including making public appointments, awarding contracts, or recommending individuals for rewards and benefits, holders of public office should make choices on merit. - Accountability Holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office.
+They should not do so in order to gain financial or other material benefits for themselves, their family, or other friends. - Integrity Holders of public office should not place themselves under any financial or other obligation to outside individuals or organisations that might influence them in the performance of their official duties. - Objectivity In carrying out public business, including making public appointments, awarding contracts, or recommending individuals for rewards and benefits, holders of public office should make choices on merit.

-- Openness Holders of public office should be as open as possible about all the decisions and actions that they take.
+- Accountability Holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office. - Openness Holders of public office should be as open as possible about all the decisions and actions that they take.
 They should give reasons for their decisions and restrict information only when the wider public interest clearly demands. - Honesty Holders of public office have a duty to declare any private interests relating to their public duties and to take steps to resolve any conflicts arising in a way that protects the public interest. - Leadership Holders of public office should promote and support these principles by leadership and example.

-2.7 Police Ombudsman for Northern Ireland Public Values
+2.7 Police Ombudsman for Northern Ireland Values

-In addition to the Nolan Principles included above, the Office has also 9 stated Public Values which all staff in the Office are expected to comply with.
+In addition to the Nolan Principles included above, the Office has also four stated Values, which all employees in the Office are expected to adhere to in their conduct and behaviours.
 These are: